 Each of the 30 air-conditioned capsules hold up to 15 people and there is plenty of room to move around or sit down.
 A personal tour guide points out the various landmarks as the wheel makes its 20 minute revolution.
 The expanses of glass give you a full 360 degree vista over Central Florida.

-As part of the Coca-Cola branding, four of the capsules have been upgraded to “Surprise and Delight” capsules with additional Coca-Cola branding, a soda cooler and selfie sticks you can borrow to take photos.
-Currently the experience is free and it is the luck of the draw as to whether you are allocated to these particular capsules, you cannot specify them when boarding.
+As part of the Coca-Cola branding, four of the capsules were upgraded to “Surprise and Delight” capsules with additional Coca-Cola branding, a soda cooler and selfie sticks you could borrow to take photos.
+It was the luck of the draw as to whether you were allocated to these particular capsules, you could not specify them when boarding.

 The ride is very smooth and quiet as it is moving so slowly so you should not suffer from any kind of motion sickness but be aware that when your cabin reaches the top of the wheel, you will be around 400 feet above the ground.

-Landmarks visible from the top of The Coca-Cola Orlando Eye include:
+Landmarks visible from the top of The Wheel at ICON Park Orlando include:

 - downtown Orlando